osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Views.md

 Properties / SdsStreamViewMapProperty
 ------------------------------

-The SdsStreamViewMapProperty is similar a SdsStreamViewProperty but adds a Mode detailing one or more actions taken on the Property.
+The SdsStreamViewMapProperty is similar an SdsStreamViewProperty but adds a Mode detailing one or more actions taken on the Property.

 The following table shows the SdsStreamViewMapProperty fields.
 The SdsStreamViewMap cannot be written; it can only be